Cirkit Designer Logo

 How to Use the Component in a Circuit

-• Connect the + terminal of the breakout board to the positive output of your power source or driver.
+3. Wiring: Connect the + and - terminals of the breakout board to the power supply, ensuring correct polarity.

 Example: Connecting to an Arduino UNO

-The 3 Watt White Star LED can be controlled using an Arduino UNO with a suitable MOSFET or transistor for switching.
+The 3 Watt White Star LED cannot be powered directly by an Arduino UNO due to its high current requirements.
+However, you can control it using a transistor or MOSFET as a switch.
 Below is an example circuit and code:

-• Connect the source of the MOSFET to GND.
+• Connect the source of the MOSFET to ground.

-• Connect the gate of the MOSFET to a PWM-capable pin on the Arduino (e.g., Pin 9).
+• Connect the gate of the MOSFET to a PWM-capable pin on the Arduino (e.g., Pin 9) through a 220-ohm resistor.

 Arduino Code

-// Example code to control the 3 Watt White Star LED with PWM
+// Example code to control the brightness of the 3 Watt White Star LED

 const int ledPin = 9; // PWM pin connected to the MOSFET gate